queenofdowntime/queenofdowntime.github.io/blog/hiking-in-norway.md

 ## Day 5: Gullhorgabu to Lake Herfangsvatnet

-The following morning was indeed as promised, and again I bounded off with infinite energy.
+The following morning was indeed as forecast, and again I bounded off with infinite energy.

 ![alt text](/assets/images/norway/gullhorgabu.jpg "gullhorgabu")
 _Leaving Gullhorgabu_